NREL/HPC/docs/Documentation/Applications/qchem.md

 	 QCHEMOPT="-gpu -nt $SLURM_NTASKS"
 	fi
    ```
-4. Submit jobs through the GPU login nodes on Kestrel or add "#SBATCH -p gpu" to the header of slurm file if running on Swift.
+4. Submit jobs through the GPU login nodes on Kestrel or add "#SBATCH -p gpu" to the header of the batch script if running on Swift.